News Explorer

 Article list font size Let you choose between a standard font size or a slightly larger size for all list views.
 In iOS, this setting is part of the settings popup that appears when tapping the ●●● button in the article list.
 Also in iOS, the size can be further adjusted using the Text Size property in the Display & Brightness section of the Settings app.

-Article list images Set the visibility and type of thumbnails in the article list.
+Article list image type Set the visibility and type of thumbnails in the article list.
 In iOS, this setting is part of the settings popup that appears when tapping the ●●● button in the article list.

-Transparency read items Determines the amount of transparency applied to read items.
+Transparency read articles Determines the amount of transparency applied to read articles.
 The default setting is 50%.
-This makes them easier distinguishable from unread items.
+This makes them easier distinguishable from unread articles.
 If you don't want this effect you must set the transparency to 0%.
 This setting is on iOS part of the List view section.

 Leading swipe action Determines if the 'Mark as Favorite' swipe action in the articles list should be shown instead of 'Mark as Read', when you swipe from left to right.
 If you enable this setting, the 'Mark as Read' action moves to the trailing actions, which are part of the right to left swipe gesture menu.

-Show feed cons Determines when a feed icon should be displayed before an article in the article list.
+Show feed icons Determines when a feed icon should be displayed before an article in the article list.
+Only applicable when image type 'Poster' or 'None' has been selected.

 Mark as read while scrolling When enabled, marks articles automatically as read that are being scrolled out of sight at the top of the article list when scrolling from top to bottom.